-Make a routine of looking for chances to share your story.

-This can help you keep making a difference!
+Make a routine of looking for chances to share your story, so you can keep making a difference!
 Here are some ways to do that:

-• Choose a day each week that you will look for chances to share your story.

-For example, every Saturday you can check the social media of advocacy groups.

-You can find out about events where you can share your story.
+Choose a day each week that you will look for chances to share your story.
+For example, every Saturday you can check the social media of advocacy groups to find events where you can share your story.

-• Work with your friends!

-For example, you could check in with your friends once a month.

-You can talk about what problems are in the news.

-You can talk about what stories you plan to share that month.

-Try getting involved in an advocacy group!

-There are many groups that meet in person.

-There are also advocacy groups online.
+- Work with your friends!
+For example, you could check in with your friends once a month. - You can talk about what problems are in the news, and what stories you plan to share that month. - Try getting involved in an advocacy group!
+There are many groups that meet in person, and there are also advocacy groups online.
 They talk about chances to share your story.